kiramdany/Udacity-HTML5-Game-Dev/README.md

 Sections:
 - Optional Javascript Crash Course
-    Buttons in index.html execute the code written from the corresponding exercise.
-For most this just writes a message to console to test that the code is working.
+    - Buttons in index.html execute the code written from the corresponding exercise
+    - For most these, this just writes a message to console to test that the code is working.

 - Canvas